 S. Cohen: EBSDEs and risk averse networks

 Abstract: When studying a financial network, one is often interested in the importance of a particular node.
 This can be measured in various ways, for example, by the ergodic probabilities of an associated Markov chain.
-We consider ergodic BSDEs based on countable state Markov chains, and use these to derive nonlinear, risk-averse versions of these probabilities and similar quantities.
+They consider ergodic BSDEs based on countable state Markov chains, and use these to derive nonlinear, risk-averse versions of these probabilities and similar quantities.
 With this machinery, one can also consider various problems in ergodic stochastic control, and can incorporate model or statistical uncertainties into the assessment of the importance of different nodes and groups of nodes.

 A. Cox: Optimal robust bounds for variance options and asymptotically extreme models

 Abstract: Robust, or model-independent properties of the variance swap are well-known, and date back to Dupire and Neuberger, who showed that, given the price of co-terminal call options, the price of a variance swap was exactly specified under the assumption that the price process is continuous.
-In Cox and Wang we showed that a lower bound on the price of a variance call could be established using a solution to the Skorokhod embedding problem due to Root.
-In this talk, I will show that the Heston-Nandi model is ‘asymptotically extreme’ in the sense that, for large maturities, the Heston-Nandi model gives prices for variance call options which are approximately the lowest values consistent with the same call price data.
+In Cox and Wang they showed that a lower bound on the price of a variance call could be established using a solution to the Skorokhod embedding problem due to Root.
+In this talk, he will show that the Heston-Nandi model is ‘asymptotically extreme’ in the sense that, for large maturities, the Heston-Nandi model gives prices for variance call options which are approximately the lowest values consistent with the same call price data.
 (Joint work with Jiajie Wang).

 S. Crepey: Wrong-Way and Gap Risk Modeling

-Abstract: We develop a reduced-form approach for a class of nonstandard BSDEs with random terminal time, random but not necessarily endowed with an intensity (possibly predictable).
+Abstract: They develop a reduced-form approach for a class of nonstandard BSDEs with random terminal time, random but not necessarily endowed with an intensity (possibly predictable).
 This is done under a relaxation of the classical immersion hypothesis, stated in terms of a suitably changed probability measure.
 These results are then applied to wrong-way and gap risks modeling in counterparty risk applications.
 (Joint work with S. Song).

 P. Delanoe: Local Correlation With Local Vol and Stochastic Vol